Asit Kumar Saha

 Asit started Women's Wrestling in West Bengal.
 His trainee Runu Ghoroi is the first National Institute of Sports wrestling coach in the State of West Bengal.
 In the Bangla - Bangladesh tournament 2011 held at Barasaat, West Bengal won 6 out of 8 gold medals in women's wrestling.
-Under his leadership, the 58th Senior National Wrestling Championship was held in Kolkata, India from 14 - 17 Nov 2013 at the Netaji Indoor Stadium after 75 years.
+Under his leadership, the 58th Senior National Wrestling Championship was held in Kolkata, India from 14 to 17 November 2013 at the Netaji Indoor Stadium after 75 years.